 10. The energy management language barrier

 SMEs can pat themselves on the back for having actually taken the step to seek professional help with energy management… only to find their ESCO might as well have been speaking Ancient Greek.
-That’s because the energy world is mind-bendingly complex, and full of mathematical and scientific terms you haven’t seen since your final year of high school…
+That’s because the energy world is mind-bending complex and full of mathematical and scientific terms you haven’t seen since your final year of high school…

 Thankfully, energy experts are there to guide SMEs through this mysterious world and help generate savings in the process.
 One such expert is Dr. Steven Fawkes of the renowned energy efficiency blog Only Eleven Percent.
 Dr. Fawkes has a knack for translating energy efficiency into a language anyone can understand, so don’t miss the exclusive opportunity to learn from him in a live online session: